eclipse-che4z/che-che4z-lsp-for-cobol/clients/cobol-lsp-vscode-extension/README.md

 To retrieve copybooks from the mainframe, **follow these steps:**

 1. Ensure that you have a [Zowe CLI zosmf profile](https://docs.zowe.org/stable/user-guide/cli-configuringcli.html) configured.
 2. Open the extension settings.
-3. Under **Profiles**, specify your Zowe CLI zosmf profile.
-4. Under **Paths**, add any number of data sets to search for copybooks.
+3. Under **Paths**, add any number of data sets to search for copybooks.
 The data sets are searched in the order they are listed, so if two data sets contain a copybook with the same member name, the one from the data set higher on the list is downloaded.
-5. Open a program or project.
+4. Open a program or project.
    All copybooks used in the program or project which are not stored locally are downloaded from the mainframe.
 Copybooks are stored in a **.copybooks** directory within the workspace, which is created automatically when copybooks are downloaded.

 #### Copybook Support Features